Logo

 The reason is clear: since ORM supports many databases, it is problematic to implement support for indexes that are unique for each database.

-To prevent ORM from deleting an index created manually by migrations during synchronization, you also need to add a command that will inform ORM about the existence of this index and that it does not touch it.
+To prevent ORM from deleting an index created manually by migrations during synchronization, you also need to add a command that will inform ORM about the existence of this index and that it can not touch it.
 For example, this is how it looks in TypeORM:

 @Index('companies_name_idx', { synchronize: false })